 When a Saudi Arabian offender under trial for killing an American teenage girl in Portland, OR, fled the country a year ago, the US State Department chose not to pursue extradition of the criminal whose bail was posted by the Saudi government.
-This was one of the long list of Saudi nationals committing crimes in US and then running away back to their kingdom.
+This was one of the long list of Saudi fugitives committing crimes in US and then fleeing back to their kingdom.

 While there has been no accountability of Saudis accused and/or arrested for crimes in US over the decades, the information regarding their escape from America back to Saudi Arabia has also been largely withheld from the public.
 But thanks to a Democrat lawmaker, this is now going to change.